 In each case, your thesis must be in PDF format.
 If files are larger than 20MB (Outlook attachment’s size limit) then you can send them via: https://zendto.abdn.ac.uk.
 At this time it is not necessary to submit a soft or hard bound copy of your thesis.
 You may be asked to submit a hardbound copy at a later date but the PhD award will no longer be contingent on submission of a physical copy.

-PhD viva examinations will continue as scheduled (where all parties are in agreement to do so).
-With immediate effect, these will be conducted by videoconference (using suitable technology eg Microsoft Teams, Skype).
+PhD viva examinations will continue as scheduled.
+These should normally take place in person, but where all parties are in agreement these can be conducted by videoconference (using suitable technology eg Microsoft Teams, Skype).
+Consideration should also be given to environmental sustainability but must also be balanced with student experience.
 Your School has guidance for the conducting of viva examinations by video conference, please contact your PGR Coordinator/Director for more details and review this guidance document.

 If you do not have access to IT equipment to attend your viva digitally, please discuss this with your internal examiner to agree a suitable plan.